 The first phase is a history-taking session(s).
 The therapist assesses the client’s readiness and develops a treatment plan.
 The client and therapist identify possible targets for EMDR processing.
 These include distressing memories and current situations that cause emotional distress.
 Other targets may include related incidents in the past.

 Initial EMDR processing may be directed to childhood events rather than to adult-onset stressors or the identified critical incident if the client had a problematic childhood.
 Clients generally gain insight into their situations, the emotional distress resolves and they start to change their behaviors.
 The length of treatment depends upon the number of traumas and the age of PTSD onset.
-Generally, those with single-event adult onset trauma can be successfully treated in under 5 hours.
+Generally, those with single-event adult-onset trauma can be successfully treated in under 5 hours.
 Multiple trauma victims may require a longer treatment time.

 Phase 2: Preparation